 There are strict limitations when considering allowing the public to use farmland as a temporary car park.

 During the COVID-19 pandemic, we have experienced a wealth of new visitors to the countryside.
-Whilst it is great to see so many people appreciate the great outdoors, the influx of visitors has not been without its issues.
-One of which has been wild-parking – the inconsiderate or dangerous parking/abandonment of vehicles – this has led to:
+While it is great to see so many people appreciate the great outdoors, the influx of visitors has not been without its issues.
+One of which has been wild parking – the inconsiderate or dangerous parking/abandonment of vehicles.
+This has led to:

 - roads being blocked to emergency vehicles